 Many adult children don’t know much about their elderly parents’ financial situation or end-of-life plans, but they need to.
-Getting up to speed on their finances, insurance policies, long-term care plans and other information is important because some day you might have to help them handle their financial affairs or care, or execute their estate plan after they die.
+According this broker online, getting up to speed on their finances, insurance policies, long-term care plans and other information is important because some day you might have to help them handle their financial affairs or care, or execute their estate plan after they die.
 Without this information, your job becomes much more difficult.
 Here are some tips that can help.

 Have the Conversation

 If you’re uncomfortable talking to your parents about this topic, use this column as a prompt or start by talking about your own finances or estate plan as a way to ease into it.

 Also see TheConversationProject.org, which offers free kits that can help you kick-start these discussions.